Suicide bomber kills at least 16 at Russian train station

 | VOLGOGRAD, Russia

-VOLGOGRAD, Russia A suicide attacker set off a bomb in the entrance hall of a Russian train station on Sunday, investigators said, killing at least 16 people in the second deadly attack within three days as Russia prepares to host the Winter Olympics.
+VOLGOGRAD, Russia A female suicide bomber detonated explosives in the entrance hall of a Russian train station on Sunday, investigators said, killing at least 16 people in the second deadly attack within three days as the country prepares to host the Winter Olympics.

 Footage shown on TV captured the moment of the blast, as a massive orange fireball filled the hall of the stately, colonnaded station and clouds of grey smoke poured out of shattered windows.

-The station - a Stalinesque architectural monument with a clocktower and spire topped by a Soviet-style star - was busier than usual, with people travelling home for the New Year, one of the main holidays in Russia.
+The station - a Stalinesque architectural monument with a clocktower and spire topped by a Soviet-style star - was busier than usual, with people travelling home for New Year holidays.

 "People were lying on the ground, screaming and calling for help," a witness, Alexander Koblyakov, told Rossiya-24 TV.
 "I helped carry out a police officer whose head and face were covered in blood.
 He couldn't speak."

-The city once bore the name Stalingrad in honour of Soviet dictator Josef Stalin, a figure held in opprobrium by many in the North Caucasus.
+The city once bore the name Stalingrad in honour of communist dictator Josef Stalin, a figure held in opprobrium by many in the northern Caucasus area.

 In the 1940s, Stalin ordered the deportation of tens of thousands of people from the region, including Chechens, to Central Asia on suspicion of harbouring sympathies for Nazi Germany.
 Many thousands died in exile and transport.

-The federal Investigative Committee and other officials initially said a female suicide bomber had blown herself up after a police officer started to approach her near the metal detector because she looked suspicious.
+The federal Investigative Committee and other officials said the bomber was a woman who blew herself up after a police officer started to approach her near the metal detector because she looked suspicious.

 A Russian website with ties to security agencies, Life News, posted a picture of what it said was the suspect's head.

-It said authorities had identified her as a resident of Dagestan, the province adjacent to Chechnya and now the centre of a long-running Islamist insurgency, and the widow of two militants who were both killed by Russian security forces.
+It said authorities had identified her as a resident of Dagestan, the province adjacent to Chechnya and now the centre of a long-running Islamist insurgency.

-Investigative Committee spokesman Vladimir Markin later said a man could have set off the blast, Russian news agencies reported.

-Interfax cited law enforcement sources as saying authorities believed the attacker was a man who brought a bomb into the station with a rucksack.
-Some bombs carried by female suicide bombers have been set off remotely by male accomplices.
+Interfax news agency cited two unidentified law enforcement sources as saying authorities believed the attacker was a man who carried a bomb into the station with a rucksack.
+Life News said officials believed the attacker may have ben accompanied by a man with a rucksack and another woman.

 So-called 'black widows', seeking to avenge fallen husbands, were involved in a deadly Moscow theatre siege in 2002 and have been behind several bombings including twin suicide attacks that killed 40 on the Moscow subway in 2010.